-Vijay Stambha or the Tower of Victory – Places to visit in Rajasthan.
+Vijay Stambha or the Tower of Victory at Chittorgarh Fort, Rajasthan

-Vijay Stambha is the most celebrated monument of Chittorgarh.
+The Vijay Stambha is the most celebrated monument of Chittorgarh.
 It is a tall pillar-like structure standing tall towering over every other structure around it.
-Celebrating the victory of Rana Kumbha in mid 16th CE over sultan of Malwa.
+Celebrating the victory of Rana Kumbha in mid-16th CE over Sultan of Malwa.
 It is actually two pillars one inside the other with a narrow hollow cavity in between.
-The outside and inside of the Vijay stambha are profusely carved with divine as well as royal symbols.
-There are many Hindu deities that are carved on the nine stories of the stambha.
-And there is the sun, symbol of the Sisodia dynasty that considers itself a descendent of the sun.
+The outside and inside of the Vijay Stambha are profusely carved with divine as well as royal symbols.
+There are many Hindu deities that are carved on the nine stories of the Stambha.
+And there is the sun, a symbol of the Sisodia dynasty that considers itself a descendant of the sun.

-My guide at Chittorgarh told me that after India’s independence in 1947, Vijay Stambha was Sardar Patel’s choice for the national symbol.
+My guide told me that after India’s independence in 1947, Vijay Stambha was Sardar Patel’s choice for the national symbol.
 However, Nehru disapproved of it.

-This is the older of the two towers at Chittorgarh fort and this one is dedicated to the first Jain teerthanker, Adinath Ji.
+This is the older of the two towers at the fort and this one is dedicated to the first Jain Teerthanker, Adinath Ji.
 A Jain merchant probably built it in 12th CE and it is my presumption that it would have inspired the Vijay Stambha.

-You cannot enter Kirti stambha and must admire it from outside only.
+You cannot enter Kirti Stambha and must admire it from the outside only.
 Although this one also has winding stairs that take you to the 6th story of the tower.

-Fateh Prakash Palace is the youngest palace of Chittorgarh fort built just about 100 years ago – a part of which is now fort museum.
-There are some displays of ancient antiquities, some display of painting traditions of the region.
+The Fateh Prakash Palace is the youngest palace built just about 100 years ago – a part of which is now a fort museum.
+There are some displays of ancient antiquities and some displays of painting traditions of the region.
 And there is some folk art on display.
 It is a large rectangular building with a central courtyard that proudly displays the bust of Rana Fateh Prakash.

 If you are short of time you can easily skip this museum.
 However, if you have time visit it for the giant wooden Shiva head that is kept right at the entrance of the museum.

-You need to buy a separate ticket for this museum; it is not covered in the fort ticket.
+You need to buy a separate ticket for this museum; it is not covered by the fort ticket.

 Light & Sound Show